Fire safety at home

 - Do not cook without asking an adult first.

 - Never play with electrical cords or stick anything into a socket.

 Children's sleepwear should be snug-fitting and specifically labeled as flame-resistant.
 Using other clothing, including loose-fitting garments, increases the risk for severe burns if these items catch fire.

 Do not allow children to handle or play with fireworks.
 Many places in the United States do not permit lighting fireworks in residential areas.
 Go to public displays if your family wants to enjoy fireworks.

 If oxygen therapy is being used in your home, teach everyone in the family about oxygen safety to prevent fires.

 United States Consumer Product Safety Commission website.
-Fireworks information center.
+Fireworks injuries & deaths 2022 report.

 Reviewed by: Charles I. Schwartz, MD, FAAP, Clinical Assistant Professor of Pediatrics, Perelman School of Medicine at the University of Pennsylvania, General Pediatrician at PennCare for Kids, Phoenixville, PA.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.